gilzamir18/AI4U/doc/ai4ugym.md

 #The Agent Class

-If you don't specify an *agent* field, UnityRemoteGym assumes the following agent behavior as the default
+If you don't specify an *agent* field, AI4UGym assumes the following agent behavior as the default

 	class BasicAgent:
 	    def reset(self, env):